COVID-19 Project Mons Belgium

 Feristus Mbumba Lyson

-Feristus Mbumba Lyson is a dynamic and results-driven community development practitioner with a strong background in project management, gender and youth empowerment, health systems, and community resilience.
-With a Master of Science in Management Studies (Health Systems Management) from the Malawi School of Government and a Bachelor’s degree in Communication and Cultural Studies from the University of Malawi.
+Feristus Mbumba Lyson is a Board Member of Doctors Without Borders (MSF) Southern Africa and a dynamic community development practitioner with expertise in project management, gender and youth empowerment, health systems strengthening, and community resilience.
+She holds a Master of Science in Management Studies (Health Systems Management) from the Malawi School of Government and a Bachelor’s degree in Communication and Cultural Studies from the University of Malawi.

-Over the past decade, Feristus has successfully led and coordinated donor-funded projects for renowned organisations such as Emmanuel International and Angaliba Foundation.
-She most recently served as District Coordinator for the Global Affairs Canada-funded Titukule Azimai (Empower Women Project), where she designed Sexual and Gender-Based Violence (SGBV) response structures and facilitated multi-sectoral stakeholder engagement to promote gender equality and access to justice and health services for women and girls.
+Over the past decade, she has led and coordinated donor-funded programmes with organisations including Emmanuel International and Angaliba Foundation.
+Most recently, she served as District Coordinator for the Global Affairs Canada-funded Titukule Azimai (Empower Women Project), where she established sexual and gender-based violence response structures and facilitated multi-sectoral collaboration.

-In her previous role as Project Integration Officer for the USAID-funded Titukulane Resilience Food Security Activity, Feristus championed integrated programming across health, WASH, disaster risk management, and livelihoods.
-Her leadership in community mobilisation, capacity building, and disaster preparedness notably strengthened resilience in vulnerable districts.
+Previously, as Project Integration Officer for the USAID-funded Titukulane Resilience Food Security Activity, she championed integrated programming across health, WASH, disaster risk management, and livelihoods, strengthening resilience in vulnerable communities.

 Dr. Perseverance Chikide